-Students who already have a bachelor degree and seek a second bachelor degree at LEI are considered transfer students and should follow the transfer process.
+Students who already have a bachelor degree and seek a second bachelor degree through the Legal Studies Program are considered transfer students and should follow the transfer process.

 A transfer credit evaluation will be completed at the time of application and included with the acceptance packet.
 Changes may be made to this evaluation after meeting with an academic advisor.

-LEI generally accepts credits from an accredited college or university when those credits correspond and are comparable to the LEI curriculum to which the student has applied.
+The Legal Studies Program generally accepts credits from an accredited college or university when those credits correspond and are comparable to the Legal Studies curriculum to which the student has applied.

 Students requesting the transfer of courses must submit proof of satisfactory course completion, a course syllabus, and course description.
 Upon receipt of required information it will be reviewed by the program director.
-The requested material is reviewed to ensure that all required material contained in the LEI course has been learned by the student.
+The requested material is reviewed to ensure that all required material contained in the Legal Studies Program course has been learned by the student.
 Only courses from ABA-approved programs are accepted.

 Upon request, students who seek transfer credit for paralegal courses must provide evidence indicating whether the paralegal courses to be transferred were taken in a distance, hybrid or traditional classroom format in order to ensure that the ABA policy regarding limits on distance learning courses is met by all graduates.